Salehabad District (Torbat-e Jam County)

 Salehabad District (بخش صالحآباد) is a former administrative division of Torbat-e Jam County, Razavi Khorasan province, Iran.
 Its capital was the city of Salehabad.

 History

-After the 2016 National Census, the district was separated from the county in the establishment of Salehabad County.
+In 2018, the district was separated from the county in the establishment of Salehabad County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 43,212 in 9,496 households.
+At the time of the 2006 National Census, the district's population was 43,212 in 9,496 households.
 The following census in 2011 counted 45,695 people in 11,095 households.
 The 2016 census measured the population of the district as 43,426 inhabitants in 11,485 households.